I&O AI For Emergency Dental Calls

 These are the moments where demand slips away because the team is already busy serving customers, patients, or active jobs.

-Pain and swelling callers are anxious
+Pain and swelling callers are choosing now

-After-hours voicemail loses urgent demand
+After-hours voicemail loses urgent demand first

 Clinical guardrails matter